williambaele/classement-aft-live/README.md

   - 28/03: Top 10
   - 10/05: Top 2 on many search results
   - 13/05: Nearly 200 visits/day and more than 800 searches by ID (CTR of 12.3% on search results)
+  - 21/06: More than 5000 visits per month.
+CTR ± 22%.
+More than 20K profils searched per month

 🎾 See it live: https://www.mon-classement-tennis.be/